The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 Expression

-The new Germany acted differently: rebuilding its capital, anchoring a larger Europe, forging a new narrative of peaceful revolution.
+The new Germany took a different path.
+It rebuilt its capital and anchored a larger Europe.
+It forged a new narrative of peaceful revolution.

-The shattered concrete of the Wall became the bedrock of a new, more stable identity.
+The shattered concrete of the Wall became the bedrock of a new and more stable identity.

 The View from Inside

-Of course, no one in Leipzig or Berlin in 1989 experienced it as: "Impact → Digestion → Transformation → Expression."
+Of course, no one in 1989 experienced it as: "Impact → Digestion → Transformation → Expression."
 They felt chaos, fear, hope, and logistical nightmares.
-Every person began their integration into the new world on a personal scale.
+Everyone faced their own struggles.
+Every family had hardships to overcome.
+Each person began their integration into the new world on a personal scale.

-At this scale, the grammar's the pattern we can trace in hindsight, the underlying shape of how a collective identity metabolizes the unthinkable and emerges, changed, on the other side.
+At a collective scale, the grammar's the pattern we can trace in hindsight.
+It's the underlying shape of how a collective identity absorbs the unthinkable.
+And of how it emerges, changed, on the other side.

 When we look closely, we see the same shape.
 Every time.